tnebooks/12th-zoology/content.en/zoology/microbes-in-human-welfare/_index.md

 Microbes such as bacteria, fungi, protozoa, certain algae, viruses, viroids and prions are some of the major components of the biological system on Earth.
 Several microorganisms are beneficial and contribute to human welfare.
 Microbes are present everywhere – in soil, water, air and within bodies of animals and plants.
 Microbes like bacteria and fungi can be grown on nutritive media to form colonies which can be visibly seen.
 Some of the microbes useful to human welfare are discussed here.

-**9.1 Microbes in household products** In every day life, microbes and their
+## Microbes in household products

+In every day life, microbes and their

 products are used in the preparation of idli, dosa, cheese, curd, yogurt, dough, bread, vinegar, etc., Bacteria like _Lactobacillus acidophilus, L. lactis_ and _Streptococcus lactis_ commonly called **lactic acid bacteria** (LAB) are probiotics which check the growth of pathogenic microbes in the stomach and other parts of the digestive tract.